xlthlx/site-toolkit/readme.txt

 Site Toolkit is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with Site Toolkit.
 If not, see https://www.gnu.org/licenses/gpl-3.0.html.

-== Support ==

-If you need support or have a feature request, please use the [support forum](https://wordpress.org/support/plugin/site-toolkit/).